 Day following surgery

 - Discharge will typically take 20-30 minutes.

 - Discharge will consist of final payment, scheduling recheck appointments, and going over discharge instructions.

-- We will discuss medications, give you some exercises to do at home, review any x-rays, and answer any additional questions.
+- We will discuss medications, give you some exercises to do at home, review and answer any additional questions.

 - It is not uncommon for your pet to be a little sleepy or wobbly when they go home.